xtivia/generator-jetray/README.md

 # Jetray
-Yeoman generator for React and Angular portlets on Liferay DXP
+Yeoman generator for React, Angular and (as of v2.0) Vue portlets on Liferay DXP

 [https://xtivia.github.io/generator-jetray](https://xtivia.github.io/generator-jetray)